chromium/chromium/docs/infra/new_builder.md

 non-CQ try builders are called "optional" try builders.

-Try builders normally pick up their configuration from a "mirrored" (i.e., matching) CI builder (the mapping is set in [trybots.py][25] in the chromium\_tests recipe configuration) and run the exact same things.
+Try builders normally pick up their configuration from a "mirrored" (i.e., matching) CI builder (the mapping is set in the `mirrors` field in the try builder's definition) and run the same set of tests/compile the same set of targets.
 However, they can be configured to use slightly different GN args (usually to enable DCHECKs on release builders) and (rarely) to run different tests or run them with different flags. [ We enable dchecks on the release builders as a compromise between the speed of a release builder and the coverage of a debug builder].
 Note that differences between the try builders and the CI builders can cause changes to land that break the CI builders, which is unfortunate, but a known tradeoff we make.